 I mean, who has the time to tweet 123,684 times?
 In the image above you can see how tweeting this often did wonders for increasing the amount of followers for this account.

 There you have it, my 11 tips on how to spot a fake Twitter account.
 Do you use any of these methods?
 What did I miss?
+Do you use social media tools that help with this?
 Be sure to sound off in the comments below on your favorite tips on spotting fake Twitter accounts.